aziontech/lib/packages/purge/README.md

 ### `purgeURL`

-Purge a URL from the Azion Edge cache.
+Purge a URL from the Azion cache.

 **Parameters:**